Winner of the 2019 August Prize

 Near the river Klarälven, snug in the dense forest landscape of northern Värmland, lies the Swedish village of Osebol.
-It is a quiet place, one where relationships take root over decades yet doors are always open to new arrivals; and where, even as history makes its presence felt, the bustle of city life is replaced by the sound of wind in the trees.
+It is a quiet place, one where relationships take root over decades, and where the bustle of city life is replaced by the sound of wind in the trees.

 In the last half-century, the automation of the lumber industry and the steady drip of relocations to the cities for work have seen Osebol's adult population dwindle to only 40-odd residents.
 But still, life goes on.
 Those who have inherited their farms for generations live alongside recent arrivals from near and far.
 People age; children grow up.
 Heirlooms are passed from hand to hand, and memories from mouth to mouth.